The Storage Material That’s Ruining Vintage Currency for …

 Transitioning Your Collection

 Examine your current storage immediately.
 Smell the holders.
 Check flexibility.
 Look for damage on stored notes.
-Any concerning signs warrant action—waiting allows continued damage to valuable material.
+Any concerning signs warrant action—waiting allows continued damage.

 Replace suspect holders systematically.
 Purchase quality Mylar holders sized for your notes.
 Currency holders come in sizes matching large-size and small-size U.S. currency, fractional currency, and various world note dimensions.
 Get the right sizes before starting replacement.

 Handle notes carefully during transfer.
-This is an opportunity for damage from careless handling.
 Use cotton gloves.
 Work on clean surfaces.
 Transfer notes from old holders to new ones without excessive manipulation.
 Take your time rather than rushing through a large collection.

 Ongoing Vigilance

 Even proper storage requires periodic inspection.
-Check stored notes annually for any signs of problems.
+Check stored notes annually for signs of problems.
 Verify that holders remain in good condition.
-Catch any issues early before they become severe.
+Catch issues early before they become severe.

 Storage conditions matter alongside holder materials.
 Mylar won’t cause chemical damage, but improper temperature, humidity, or light exposure can still harm notes.
 Quality holders are necessary but not sufficient—they must combine with appropriate environmental conditions.